NYC Logo

 New York City Seal Logo

 The NYC Seal is used to sign documents and mark the community’s property.
 The modern version of the stamp does not match the original.
-The mark underwent several changes as the city transitioned from the Dutch to the British and back again, and then under American rule.
-There is evidence of stamps from 1630, 1654, 1669, 1686, 1735, and 1784.
+The mark underwent several changes as the city transitioned from the Dutch to the British and back again under American rule.
+Evidence of stamps is from 1630, 1654, 1669, 1686, 1735, and 1784.

 In the modern version (developed in 1915 and added in 1977), the seal depicts a representative of the natives and a sailor colonizer from Holland.
 The city’s first land (Manhattan Island) was purchased from the Manahatta tribe.